RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 ![Full active cluster on roadie](./active.png)

-> ⚠️ Note, the Kubernetes plugin is only supported with AWS clusters.
-GKE support is coming soon.⚠️
+ℹ️ Note, the Kubernetes plugin is only supported with AWS clusters.
+GKE support is coming soon.

 # AWS